 Research

-I am focusing on developing and applying different types of models to study multiscale atmospheric processes and climate science.
+I am focusing on developing and applying different types of numerical models to study multiscale atmospheric processes and climate science.
 My main research interests include:

 1. Large-scale stratospheric transport, dynamics, and aerosol processes.